-Leveraging these factors, PPPs bring together diverse perspectives and skillsets to deliver the real, sustained impact these kind of programmes aim to achieve.
+Leveraging these factors, private-public partnerships bring together diverse perspectives and skillsets to deliver the real, sustained development impact these kind of programmes aim to achieve.
 Programmes can be attuned to consumers, brought to scale and ensure a much bigger impact.
 When planned carefully they bring together the best of all sectors, from practitioners in the field to policy-makers, marketing experts to measurement experts, paving the way for truly effective interventions.

 Thanks to constant innovation such as our colour changing handwash, we are making hand hygiene easier and more fun for children so that they are more likely to adopt good handwashing habits from a young age.
 We share germ protection and hygiene education messages in all our marketing initiatives and ensure that these messages are easy to understand and attractive to a consumer audience.
 As part of a larger corporate – Unilever – we also bring access to research capacity, supply chains and logistics, good processes and management expertise.
-We’ve got a lot of experience delivering projects at a large scale and with a lot of speed – these skills are invaluable when it comes to delivering public health interventions.
+Lifebuoy has got a lot of experience delivering projects at a large scale and with a lot of speed – these skills are invaluable when it comes to delivering development and public health interventions.

 It’s important to make sure that you share the same common goal as your partners and also acknowledge the different expertise each one is bringing to the platform.
-All of our consortium was focused, above all, on improving handwashing and other WASH behaviours including handwashing with soap and this common goal meant that despite our different ways of working we wanted to work together for the benefit of the programme and its beneficiaries.
+All of our public-private consortium was focused, above all, on improving handwashing and other WASH behaviours including handwashing with soap and this common goal meant that despite our different ways of working we wanted to work together for the benefit of the programme and its beneficiaries.
 This mattered above everything else.